-Kindergarteners are pretty amazing at identifying birds, especially by their songs.
+Kindergartners are pretty amazing at identifying birds, especially by their songs.
 I find that younger children are naturally tuned into nature and have a genuine curiosity for it.
 This became quite apparent once I began teaching about birds.
 You wouldn’t believe how easily these 5-years-olds learn to identify different species.

 With every year that I’ve done this, the kids immediately get hooked.
 Then we have this common passion to share and build on throughout the year.
-While teaching about birds is not a Next Gen Science standard, I’ve found that my students’ love of birds is a great way to get them more interested in writing, reading, and story problems in math.
+While teaching about birds is not a Next Gen Science standard, I’ve found that my students’ love of birds is a great way to get them more interested in writing, reading and story problems in math.

 Day by Day

 So how do I do it?
-With identification, I use a flash card approach.
+With identification, I use a flash-card approach.
 We also use a Bird Bingo game in my room that the kids love.
 Then I introduce one or two bird songs a day.
-I start with the most common birds our area, and later I add on unique songs that are fun to know like the Killdeer, Barred Owl, and Northern Bobwhite.
+I start with the most common birds our area, and later I add on unique songs that are fun to know like the killdeer, barred owl and northern bobwhite.

 I also use my iPod with Stokes Field Guide to Bird Songs and the BirdsEye apps to teach bird songs.
 I find that matching mnemonics to the bird’s song really helps kids remember it.
 For example, I tell students that the robin sure looks happy and cheery as he hops around our yard.
 He says, “Cheerily, cheer-up!
 Cheerily, cheer-up!”

-The Black-capped Chickadee says his own name, “Chickadee-dee-dee” and he says, “Cheeseburger…cheeseburger.”
+The black-capped chickadee says his own name, “Chickadee-dee-dee” and he says, “Cheeseburger … cheeseburger.”
 Wouldn’t it be funny to see a chickadee eating a cheeseburger?

 Learning a Language

 Learning about bird songs is a lot like learning a foreign language.
 It teaches students to think in a different way by learning to decode and discriminate between different sounds.
-The best part is that it makes them more aware of nature and which birds are in their area, causing them to want to explore.
+The best part is that it makes them more aware of nature and which birds are in their area, inspiring them to want to explore.

 Take a look at this video of my students in action!